dedickinson/community/tutorials/deploy-dependency-track/index.md

 ![Project listing with demo_project version 0.1.0](img/listing_demo_project.png)

 As before, you can click on the project and explore the dependencies.
-Don't forget that you can also query the Dependency Track API to get details about the project.

 ### Using Cloud Build